TeamSundar/ISD-Model-Phosphatidylserine-Exposure-Study/README.md

 ### dc_from_xacf

 This function is for calculating position-dependent diffusion coeffcieints of small molecules through lipid bilayer after performing umbrella sampling MD simulations.
-Diffusion Coefficient (DC) is calculated from Position Autocorrelation Function (XACF) using the Generalized Langevin Method of Hummer (doi: 10.1088/1367-2630/7/1/034).
+Diffusion Coefficient (DC) is calculated from Position Autocorrelation Function (XACF) using the Generalized Langevin Method of Hummer (https://doi.org/10.1088/1367-2630/7/1/034).

 #### Two input arguments:
   1) **xacf_file**: Filename of calculated Autocorrelation functions for different umbrella sampling windows.